-Buffalo adops policing changes after protester is hurt
+Buffalo adopts policing changes after protester is hurt

 The former ERT members did not resign from the police department altogether.
 The incident has inflamed tensions between the city and police union, which Brown said has been “a barrier to reform” by, for example, pushing for costly overtime for police training.

-A message seeking comment was left for the Police Benevolent Association.
+An email seeking comment was sent to the Police Benevolent Association.

 Under an executive order, police will issue appearance tickets for non-violent crimes that do not involve property damage, weapons or large drug sales, the mayor said.